 Laws and Ordinances

-The way in which the University must be managed and run is regulated by Sweden's Higher Education Act and Higher Education Ordinance.
-You can read about the laws and regulations for higher education in Sweden on the webpage of the Swedish Council for Higher Education (Universitets- och högskolerådet).
+The way in which the university is managed and run is regulated by Sweden's Higher Education Act and Higher Education Ordinance.
+You can read about the laws and regulations for higher education in Sweden on the webpage of the Swedish Council for Higher Education (Universitets- och högskolerådet)

 Policy Documents (webpage)

-It is the Swedish Government itself that has ultimate charge of and responsibility for Sweden's universities.
-Each year, Dalarna University reports its operations and activities to Government by way of central documents, such as the annual reports and budget reports.
+It is the Swedish government itself that has ultimate charge of and responsibility for Sweden's universities.
+Each year, Dalarna University reports its operations and activities to government by way of central documents, such as annual reports and budget reports.

 The University Governing Board (Högskolestyrelsen)

 The University Governing Board is in charge of operations at Dalarna University.
-Its members are appointed for a period of three years, except for the student representatives whose appointment is one year, and include representatives for teachers and students, as well as representatives from society at large.
+Its members are appointed for a period of three years, except for the student representatives whose appointment is one year.
+Also on the board are representatives for teachers and students, as well as representatives from society at large.